- Album name: Abbey Road

 Faul’s granny music.
 Is there a granny somewhere who enjoys this?

 This song is probably the best tribute to John Lennon’s musical genius that was ever composed by Faul McCartney.
-As of Monday 15 August 2022 6:48 PM EDT, it is my absolute favorite song on on “Abbey Road”Favorite songs are subject to change at no notice., and I think it’s awesome how much the intensity increases over the course of the song, how McCartney’s Lennonesque vocals evoke their early records, how it’s simultaneously both a hard rock song and a corny piano lounge love song.
+As of Monday 15 August 2022 6:48 PM EDT, it is my absolute favorite song on on “Abbey Road”, and I think it’s awesome how much the intensity increases over the course of the song, how McCartney’s Lennonesque vocals evoke their early records, how it’s simultaneously both a hard rock song and a corny piano lounge love song.

 As the greatest Beatle, I’m always attentive to Ringo’s work (notwithstanding some of the dreck he did in the 1970s), and I really think that this must be one of his best songs.
 Does that mean that it’s a great song in its own right?
 Not exactly, but I love all the little guitar parts in it and I love how it begins and ends.